milenoss/mod-3-code-challenge/README.md

 ## Deliverables

 1. Open index.js and find the "DOMContentLoaded" event listener.
-This event listener should make a fetch request to get a picture and parse .json() from the response.
+This event listener should make an initial fetch request to get a picture and parse .json() from the response.
 (Try logging the results to make sure your request works!)

 2. Now, you'll need to use the results and generate HTML to append to the DOM.
 Start by simply rendering each picture.
 (Remember that you have an Image class in Image.js) Next, build upon your render function to add the following HTML along with each picture:
+  - the name of the picture
   - the number of likes for a picture
+  - the id of the picture
   - a button to 'like' a picture
   - a form to add a comment
   - all of the picture's comments in an unordered list (Remember that you have a Comment class in Comment.js)